 One is no less dazzled by Héctor Del Curto, who is casting a long shadow on bandoneon playing in the post-Piazzolla era.
 His expressive playing is born of spry finger-work that creates glorious dynamics by the seemingly stealthy manipulation of the buttons on his instrument.
 The result is an explosive phrase that could be played with very subtle depressions of the buttons, almost imperceptible to the eye, but at the beck and call of Mr Del Curto nevertheless.
 Claudio Ragazzi is more introverted in his musicianship but no less ingenious when it comes to fretwork and the ensuing harmonics that adorns the music on this programme.
 Together the musicians make this one of the most memorable experiences for audience.
 The superb recording has also been mastered to perfection by Oscar Zambrano, preserving the warmth and vivid colours of the live performance.

-Pablo Ziegler Trio – Jazz Tango is a 60th Grammy Awards Nominee Best Latin Jazz Album.
+Pablo Ziegler Trio – Jazz Tango is a 60th Grammy Awards Winner Best Latin Jazz Album.

 Track list – 1: Michelangelo 70; 2: La Fundicion; 3: Milonga Del Adios; 4: Buenos Aires Report; 5: Blues Porteno; 6: Fuga Y Misterio; 7: Elegante Canyenguito; 8: La Rayuela; 9: Muchacha De Boedo; 10: Libertango